corderoski/payme-dude/readme.md

 ### Framework

-• PayMe.Framework : This is where the business logic resides.
+- PayMe.Framework : This is where the business logic resides.
 Contains Entities, DTO, Contexts and Services.

 ### Data

-- PayMe.Database : Contains the Database objects
+- PayMe.Database : Contains the Database objects in case you want to publish the schema before running it.

 ### Tests

-- PayMe.Tests.Services : Web API

-- PayMe.Tests.Framework: Data and Framework testig
+- PayMe.Tests.Services : Web API, Data and Framework testig

+## Contributions

+If you're willing to collaborate, feel free doing so by making a PR with your changes!